- One of our tour managers does the BridgeClimb

 - The cost includes a group photo, a certificate of achievement, a BridgeClimb baseball cap plus a free pass to The Pylon Lookout.

-- It is essential to pre-book, preferably on line: bridgeclimb.com
+- It is essential to pre-book, preferably online.
+This can be done by going to bridgeclimb.com

 - For safety reasons you will be breathalysed and it is advisable not to drink any alcohol before the climb.